 Configuration management involves the identification and management of security features for hardware, software, and firmware components of an information system at a given point while controlling changes to that configuration as part of the systems' life cycle.
 A disciplined process is required so configurations align with security standards and to ensure no unauthorized changes are implemented to configuration settings.
-We noted instances where configurations were not monitored or aligned with best practices or SSA's standards.
-In addition, we noted SSA needed to improve its controls over (1) establishing comprehensive security guides; (4) adhering to these baselines and guides through periodic monitoring; and (5) assessing, remediating, and/or approving deviations (if applicable).
+We noted SSA needed to improve its controls over (1) fully defining comprehensive security configuration baselines; (2) periodically reviewing standards and best practices and updating security configuration baselines; (3) hardening security guides; (4) adhering to these baselines and guides through periodic monitoring; and (5) assessing, remediating, and/or approving deviations (if applicable).